 Pearl's preferred style of play, a high-scoring, pressure-type scheme, has proven to be very exciting and very successful throughout the years.
-His teams have led their conference in scoring 16 of the 20 years that he has been a head coach.
-His Tennessee squads were the SEC's scoring champion in four of his seasons on Rocky Top, averaging 77.4 points per game while allowing 70.5 ppg.
+His teams have led their conference in scoring 16 of the 21 years that he has been a head coach.
+Auburn ranked second in the SEC and 32nd nationally averaging 80.4 points in His Tennessee squads were the SEC's scoring champion in four of his seasons on Rocky Top, averaging 77.4 points per game while allowing 70.5 ppg.
 At the Division I level, his teams have topped the 100-point mark 15 times, including a high of 124 in 2009 as well as 121 points in the 2007 NCAA Tournament.
 In his second year as coach at Southern Indiana the team averaged 101.7 ppg.
 Twice he has coached the league's leading scorer in UW-Milwaukee's Dylan Page in 2004 (20.9 ppg) and Tennessee's Chris Lofton in 2007 (20.8 ppg).

 "(Pearl) has taken down a lot of high-flying teams as the coach at Tennessee," ESPN.com's Pat Forde wrote in Mach 2010.
 "Playing his Volunteers is hazardous to your ranking."